How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • sync notes and files across devices

-You can still do all of that in 2025.
+You can still do all of that today—just with different tools.

 If you want one “best default” choice:

-Start with web/PWA (fastest), then add an emulator only when you need a true Android-only app.
+Start with web/PWA (fastest + safest), then add an emulator only when you truly need a specific Android-only app.

-And if you already have Android hardware, Phone Link is often the most comfortable “bridge” between phone and PC.
+And if you already have Android hardware, Phone Link is often the most comfortable “bridge” between your phone and your Windows PC.

 Recommended Article